Distance 3½ miles

-5. Suddenly the path becomes a sealed road.
+4. Suddenly the path becomes a sealed road.
 This used to lead to the three Decca masts, but ships and planes use newer aids to navigation.
 Denhall House Farm has a fishery, and from 2013 Net’s Coffee Shop.
-Up to the left you can see part of the University’s Botanical Gardens (Ness Gardens).
+Up to the left you can see part of the University’s Botanical Gardens ( Ness Gardens).

-8. Along Neston Road you can normally walk through the Ness Gardens car park, to avoid a section of road with no footpath.
+7. Along Neston Road you can walk through the Ness Gardens car park, to avoid a section of road with no footpath.

-9. In Ness village the sandstone on which we live comes to the surface.
+8. In Ness village the sandstone on which we live comes to the surface.
+On the right is an anvil, commemorating the birth in Ness of Emma Lyon, later Lady Hamilton, whose father was a blacksmith.
 The Wheatsheaf Inn is ahead.
-You can walk a few yards to the right to see Swan Cottage, wrongly reputed to be the birthplace of Emma Lyon, later Lady Hamilton.
+You can walk a few yards to the right to see Swan Cottage, wrongly reputed to be the birthplace of Emma.

 9. Retracing your steps, turn down Well Lane past more native sandstone for fine views of the Dee estuary.
 On a clear day you can see the wind generators and drilling rigs out to sea.